-Strong Resilient Communities Safety and Security is an investment theme of the Long- Term Plan funding programme which will support strong and resilient communities.
-(2) A Strong and Inclusive Economy High Streets, Heritage and Regeneration is an investment theme of the Long-Term Plan funding programme which will support a strong and inclusive economy.
-Q A Connected and Accessible Sandwell Transport and Connectivity is an investment theme of the Long-Term Plan funding programme which will support a connected & accessible Sandwell.
+Strong Resilient Communities Safety and Security is an investn

+Safety and Security is an investment theme of the Long-Term Plan funding programme which will support strong and resilient communities.

+A Strong and Inclusive Economy

+High Streets, Heritage and Regeneration is an investment theme of the Long-Term Plan funding programme which will support a strong and inclusive economy.

+A Connected and Accessible Sandwell

+Transport and Connectivity is an investment theme of the Long-Term Plan funding programme which will support a connected & accessible Sandwell.